Component testing in practice

 You can mock fetch() for your test so that it completes quickly and returns data you expect, and not "real-world" or unknown data. fetch is a global, which means we don't have to import or require it into our code.

 In vitest, you can mock out a global by calling vi.stubGlobal with a special object returned by vi.fn()—this builds a mock that we can modify later.
-These methods will be examined in more detail in a later section of this course, but you can see them in practice in the following code:
+These methods are examined in more detail in a later section of this course, but you can see them in practice in the following code:

 test('render', async () => {